Opendigitalradio/DAB-recipes/README.md

 # Todo
 - Dependencies are not properly mapped
-- Dependencies are already fulfilled and therefore reliant on gnuradio-default
+- Dependencies are already fulfilled by gnuradio-default, not mapped
-- Make a dab-default for these recipes
+- Make a dab-default for these recipes \# How?
 - Usage instructions